1) Magic Johnson, Lakers, 1980

 10) Antonio Davis, Pacers, 1994

-Drafted by the Pacers in the second round in 1990, Davis spent three years playing professionally in Europe before reaching the NBA in ’93-’94.
-Already 25 years old before the season started, he was an especially savvy rookie and contributed immediately.
+Already 25 years old due to three seasons playing in Europe, Davis was an especially savvy rookie and contributed immediately.
 Coming off the bench at power forward and center and providing consistent defense, rebounding, and post scoring, Davis was arguably the difference maker for an Indiana team that had been eliminated in the first round of the playoffs for four consecutive years prior.
 With Davis averaging 8.4 points and 6.6 rebounds per game in the postseason, the Pacers made their first Conference Finals appearance in franchise history, where they lost a tough seven-game series against the Knicks.
 This kicked off a stretch of four such appearances in a six year stretch and Davis was present for all of them, though he left as a free agent in 1999 and missed the 2000 NBA Finals trip.

 11) Jamaal Wilkes, Warriors, 1975